ICanBoogie/Render/README.md

-## Template engines
+## Render engines

 Templates can be rendered with a variety of template engines.
-A shared collection is provided through the `$app->render_engines` lazy getter.
+A shared collection is provided by the `get_engines` helper.
 When it is first created the `EngineCollection::alter` event of class [EngineCollection\AlterEvent][] is fired.
+Event hooks may use this event to add rendering engines or replace the engine collection altogether.

-The package provides only an engine to render PHP templates, but event hooks may use this event to add others.
+**Note:** Currently, the package only provides an engine to render PHP templates, but others may provide more, for instance the [Patron engine][].

 The following example demonstrate how a Patron engine can be added to handle `.patron` extensions: